webaware/gravityforms-heidelpay/readme.txt

 Not yet.

-= I get an SSL error when my form attempts to connect with DPS =
+= I get an SSL error when my form attempts to connect with heidelpay =

 This is a common problem in local testing environments.
 Please [read this post](https://snippets.webaware.com.au/howto/stop-turning-off-curlopt_ssl_verifypeer-and-fix-your-php-config/) for more information.